 We highly recommend Mr. Ramzi Ebeid as an interior designer…With his attention to detail, innovate ideas and friendly attitude he made a success of the project.

 Ahmed El Alfi, Chairman Flat 6 Labs

-Knocking down two main walls, a large working space for six teams and the CEO was created.
+The open space was achieved by tearing down walls and meant that architectural elements could be used in a new way.
+For example, a door was transformed into a reception desk.
+By knocking down two main walls, a large working space for six teams and the CEO was created.
 The original parquet/strip flooring was kept and stained red.
 All functioning doors were painted red, while the doors the client and I decided to keep closed were painted white.
 Having been asked not to hide the wires in the walls, I used the cable trays as a source to distribute all wires, as well as the dominant lighting for the room.

 Using the wires from above, each desk has boxes for electricity and network access for as many as six team members per table.
-As some of the views from the office are of a garage or a building too close for comfort, the balconies were transformed into mini gardens with up-lighting for a little drama.
+As some of the views from the office are of a garage or a building too close for comfort, so the balconies were transformed into mini gardens with up-lighting for a little drama.

 To better understand the design, please check out what Flat6 Labs do via this video: http://youtu.be/rSuPYdNMgWo

-flat6Labs floor plan before flat6Labs floorplan after
+flat6Labs floor plan before: